Every brand has an ideal customer. Here’s how behavioral segmentation can help you identify yours.

 If someone spends a lot of time looking at – say – headphones, then dynamically changing your in-page content and recommendations or delivering headphones-related offers in your e-mail remarketing are great ways to increase conversion rates.

-Know your visitors
+Know your visitors with behavioral segmentation

 Think back to the billboard.
 It worked at the time but, today, the impersonal, blunderbuss approach to online marketing is becoming less and less effective.